Skip to main content

 getbased_list_profilesList all profiles by name and ID.

 knowledge_searchSemantic search over your knowledge base.
-Requires a local RAG server (default http://127.0.0.1:8322, configurable via LENS_URL).
-Degrades gracefully — lab-context tools keep working even when no RAG server is reachable.
+Requires a local knowledge server (default http://127.0.0.1:8322, configurable via LENS_URL).
+If the server is not running, knowledge search will not work, but the lab-context tools still will.

 knowledge_list_librariesList all libraries on the RAG server with their IDs and which one is currently active.